 3. When it opens the door to destructive habits or emotions

 When being alone makes you engage in destructive habits (e.g masturbation, pornography, or drug taking) and brings up destructive emotions (e.g regret, negative self-talk, or evil plots) to your mind, it should be avoided hastily.

 4. When it causes worry and overthinking

-Worries and overthinking are strong depressants.
+Worries and overthinking are powerful depressants.
 It is easy, if the time spent alone is not structured and intentional, for you to slide into worry and overthinking when you are alone.
 If you notice you are very susceptible to the pattern of overthinking and/or worrying, reduce the time you spend alone or get a list of highly engaging activities you can engage in while you are alone.

 6. You are hiding away from life

 It is possible for one not to feel lonely even if they are alone because loneliness is a feeling and feelings can be controlled.
 Examine what triggers the feeling of loneliness for you: either being alone or being among people or anything else, then try to alter the feeling with new thought patterns.
-Avoid solitude once you discover it is harmful.
+Avoid solitude once you discover it is harmful

 Olusegun Iyejare is a career coach and certified counselor.
 He helps individuals discover and maximize their potential to live satisfying lives regardless of obvious limitations holding them back.